Skip to main content

 blue-add-pic

-Be sure to let your healthcare professional know if you have any allergies
+Be sure to let a healthcare professional know if the patient has any allergies

-Do not take PAXLOVID if you’re allergic to nirmatrelvir, ritonavir, or any of the ingredients in PAXLOVID.
+They should not take PAXLOVID if they are allergic to nirmatrelvir, ritonavir, or any of the ingredients in PAXLOVID.

 rx-yellow

-Come with a list of all the medicines you take
+Bring a list of all the medicines the patient is taking

-Including all of your prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Including all prescription and over-the-counter medicines, vitamins, and herbal supplements.
 PAXLOVID can interact with other medicines causing severe or life-threatening side effects or death.
-Be sure to tell your healthcare professional about all the medicines you take when discussing PAXLOVID.
+Be sure to tell a healthcare professional about all the medicines being taken when discussing PAXLOVID.

 pink-tb